Delete Phishing Emails Using Exchange Server 2010 PowerShell

 Read time 3 minutes

-If you think that you get spammy and fishing emails in your personal email account only, and not in the professional email account, then you are wrong.
 Whenever you use your professional email account at a suspicious website, then get ready to face the spammy and phishing emails.
-The phishing email is a direct attack to steal your data, credit card details, login credentials, etc.
+The phishing emails might contain malware or ransomware which puts a direct attack to steal your data, credit card details, login credentials, etc.

 Many users fall into such trap unknowingly as the phishing email portray itself as an innocent mail and lures you to click on some links.
 It leads to the installation of malware on your system to steal crucial information.